-The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology were released for final public review from June 29 through August 13, 2018.
+Items highlighted in green are consolidated in the The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology document "TPAC Recommendations to JPACT on were released for final public review from June 29 through August 13, 2018.
 Comments were received through September 6.
-Public agencies, advocacy groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management and regulatory agencies.
-This document summarizes recommended changes to respond to all substantive comments received during the comment period.
+Public agencies, advocacy Discussion Item #1," dated 10/5/18.
+TPAC requested groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro these recommendations be highlighted for JPACT Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management before being considered by JPACT for approval as a and regulatory agencies.
+This document summarizes recommended changes to respond to all substantive comments received during the comment period. package.
 New wording is shown in underline; deleted words are crossed out in bold strikeout.
 Amendments to relevant documents are made by JPACT and Metro Council adoption of this Exhibit C and will be reflected in the final printed RTP document, appendices and strategies.

-ITEMS FOR CONS SIDERAT ION - Co mments on draft 2018 Regional Transp ortation Plan Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) MPAC AND JPACT recommendations (changes shown in strikeout and underscore) 198 RTP Chapter 8 Singelakis Andrew Washington County 8/13/2018 Letter (Page 8-20) Recommendation in the third paragraph to acknowledge that the needs of roads that are not good candidates for jurisdictional transfer are included as part of this coordinated Metro/ODOT assessment, and that the study intent is clear that the priorities for jurisdictional transfer do not reflect the priorities for additional investment.
-Amend page 8-20 as follows, "While this process aims to assess and prioritize roadways for transfer in the Portland region, it is not intended to discourage any transfers or investments from occurring prior or during the assessment process.
-There are certain roadways and jurisdictions that may be ready for a transfer without going through this assessment process.
-Amend page 8-21 to add the following language after the last paragraph, "If a jurisdictional transfer is not viable or appropriate, jurisdictions may pursue a potential Special Transportation Area designation in collaboration with ODOT."
-As stated in the existing draft plan, this effort is not intended to prevent any investment or transfer from moving forward, and priorities for jurisdictional transfer do not necessarily supercede other priorities for investment.
+ITEMS FOR CONS SIDERAT ION - Co omments on draft 2018 Regional Transpo Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) 198 RTP Chapter 8 Singelakis Andrew Washington County 8/13/2018 Letter (Page 8-20) Recommendation in the third paragraph to acknowledge that the needs of roads that are not good candidates for jurisdictional transfer are included as part of this coordinated Metro/ODOT assessment, and that the study intent is clear that the priorities for jurisdictional transfer do not reflect the priorities for additional investment.